Skip to content

 • Mem0 v3's 93.4% is a managed-platform number with no published confidence range, no judge disclosure, and no reader disclosure.
 Their own State of AI Agent Memory 2026 post reports 66.9% on LOCOMO for the production stack.

 • Hindsight's 91.4% uses gemini-3-pro as reader.
 Supermemory's 85.2% uses gemini-3-pro as reader.
-Both are cross-provider, so they sit outside the matched-gpt-4o table.
+Both are cross-provider, so they sit outside the gpt-4o table.

 • Managed-platform numbers (Mastra, Mem0 v3, agentmemory) run on infrastructure with platform-specific optimizations that aren't necessarily portable.